 I understand and promise to follow Winthrop Public School Acceptable Use Policy.
 I have read (or had read to me) the agreement in the student handbook.
 My teacher explained the rules of the agreement and I understand them.
 I understand that it is very important to follow all the rules of the agreement and not to go to inappropriate web sites.
-I will accept full responsibility and liability for the results of my actions.
-If I do not follow the rules I might lose the privilege of using the computer and/or the Internet, and be subject to additional punishment by the school.
+I will accept full responsibility

+and liability for the results of my actions.
+If I do not follow the rules I might lose the privilege o using the computer and/or the Internet, and be subject to additional punishment by the school

 Print Student's Name Student's Signature

-Date:

 PARENT/GUARDIAN

-that this access is designed for education Schools will take all reasonable means lent, I have read the Internet Use Agreement.
-I understar ational purposes.
-I understand that the Winthrop Public sures for the supervision of Internet access by my child.
-I use and/or abuse the Internet I will not hold the Winthrop actions.
+that this access is designed for education Schools will take all reasonable measures. nt, I have read the Internet Use Agreement.
+I understand onal purposes.
+I understand that the Winthrop Public res for the supervision of Internet access by my child.
+I e and/or abuse the Internet I will not hold the Winthrop ions.

-Violations of this policy by my child we permission to allow my child Internet rill result in appropriate school discipline.
-I hereby give access.
+Violations of this policy by my child will permission to allow my child Internet ac result in appropriate school discipline.
+I hereby give ccess.

 Parent/Guardian's Name Signature

 Date:

 STUDENT ACTIVITIES

 NATIONAL HONOR SOCIETY